 2020 was a strange year for everyone in the world, not just footballers.
 But the COVID-19 pandemic has meant that we haven't gotten as much football as we might have done otherwise.
 That said, there were still plenty of matches played across the year, and some surprise performers and performances along the way.
 As always, TheMastermindSite.com will now count down the top 100 footballers in the world for the year.
 This list takes into account a player's form in 2020 as it's primary mechanism, with reputation, club and national team success playing a role as well.
 So with that in mind, here is TheMastermindSite's Top 100 Male Footballers in the World for 2020.

 Frank Lampard enjoyed a successful first season with Chelsea F.C., despite no new summer signings coming through the door.
 The Blues hovered around 4th for the majority of the season in behind Leicester City, and eventually secured 4th behind Manchester United.
 Lampard relied heavily on young talent in 2019-20 and the club were rewarded with fantastic performances from the likes of Mason Mount, Tammy Abraham, Fikayo Tomori and Reece James.
-However, although all of those players have potential, they might not be at the level of Premier League champions just yet.
-Lampard and those above his authority recognized that and responded with several new signings of the highest quality.
-In fact, very few other clubs have (on paper) done better summer transfer window business...ever.
-Despite the promise all their new signings have, it remains to be seen how they will all come together and whether or not it's worth it to bench some of the young players that secured their Champions League finish last year, for a heap of new players that have never played together before.
-So with that, here is a Tactical Analysis of Frank Lampard's Chelsea heading into the 2020-21 season.
+However, this past summer, Chelsea spent millions to secure the signatures of some of the best players around the world.
+It has taken a bit of time for some of their new signings to gel together, but nine games in, Chelsea are showing great signs of promise as they currently sit 2nd in the table.
+Along the way, Frank Lampard has made some low-key, subtle changes that have helped to propel Chelsea back toward the top of the table.
+Here is our Tactical Analysis of Frank Lampard's Chelsea after nine games in the 2020-21 Premier League season.